-A recipient of fellowships from the National Endowment for the Arts, the Florida Division of Cultural Affairs, Bread Loaf Writers’ Conference, Hedgebrook, and the Key West Literary Seminar, among others, Patricia has also been awarded the Boston Review Fiction Prize.
+She has been awarded fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Florida Division of Cultural Affairs, Bread Loaf Writers’ Conference, Hedgebrook, and Key West Literary Seminar among others, and is the recipient of an O. Henry Award.

-Her books have been translated into many languages and her short fiction has appeared in The Atlantic, A Public Space, The Sun, Kenyon Review, Harvard Review, ZYZZYVA, and anthologized in The Best American Short Stories, The Best American Mystery Stories, and elsewhere.
-Her criticism and essays have appeared in The New York Times, Virginia Quarterly Review, Catapult, American Way, Electric Literature, Revista Arcadia, and in numerous anthologies.
+Patricia’s books have been translated into many languages.
+Her short fiction has appeared in The Atlantic, A Public Space, Ploughshares, The Sun, Kenyon Review, Harvard Review, Oprah Daily, and anthologized in The Best American Short Stories, The Best American Mystery Stories, The O. Henry Prize Stories, and elsewhere.
+Her essays and criticism have appeared in The New York Times, Virginia Quarterly Review, Catapult, and in numerous anthologies.

 Born to Colombian parents, Patricia is a graduate of New York University and earned her MFA at Florida International University.
-She is currently a Visiting Professor of Creative Writing at the University of Miami and is the literary editor of the Miami Rail.
+She is an Associate Professor in the Creative Writing Program at the University of Miami.